We Are the Romans

 We Are the Romans is the second and final studio album by American metalcore band Botch.
 It was originally released in November 1999 through Hydra Head Records.
-Since its release, it has been seen as an influential album on metalcore and hardcore music.
+Since its release, it has been seen as an influential album on hardcore music.

 Recording

 In 1999, Botch recorded some live demos with Matt Bayles for their second studio album and follow up to American Nervoso.
 Two months later, Botch returned to Litho Studios with Bayles to record what would become We Are the Romans.
 The group only had approximately one week to track the album, and according to Knudson, the group "[rushed] to get everything done and do it as well as we wanted to."
 As a last minute addition to the album, Botch rewrote and rerecorded the song "Frequenting Mass Transit"—originally released on a split release with Murder City Devils—and changed the title to "Frequency Ass Bandit".